searchkit/searchkit/docs/setup/elasticsearch.md

 There are many ways to connect searchkit to an elasticsearch instance.
 We officially support ES 2.0+ but also works on 1.7.2 +.
 If connecting directly to elasticsearch (not using the searchkit-express), multipleSearchers cannot be true.

 ## Using a cloud hosted elasticsearch instance
 Searchkit can use a cloud based elasticsearch instance.
-If using in production, make sure the url is a read only url.
+If using in production, make sure the url is read only.

 ### Hosting providers